Treatment Allocation with Strategic Agents: Abstract

 \section{Abstract}

-{ There is increasing interest in allocating treatments based on observed individual data: examples include heterogeneous pricing, individualized credit offers, and targeted social programs.
-Policy targeting introduces incentives for individuals to modify their behavior to obtain a better treatment.
-We show standard risk minimization-based estimators are sub-optimal when observed covariates are endogenous to the treatment allocation rule.
-We propose a dynamic experiment that converges to the optimal treatment allocation function without parametric assumptions on individual strategic behavior, and prove that it has regret that decays at a linear rate.
-We validate the method in simulations and in a small MTurk experiment. \\ \textbf{Keywords:} Design of Experiments, Robustness, Optimization \\ \textbf{JEL Codes:} D82, C90, C61 \\ }
+There is increasing interest in allocating treatments based on observed individual characteristics: examples include targeted marketing, individualized credit offers, and heterogeneous pricing.
+Treatment personalization introduces incentives for individuals to modify their behavior to obtain a better treatment.
+Strategic behavior shifts the joint distribution of covariates and potential outcomes.
+The optimal rule without strategic behavior allocates treatments only to those with a positive Conditional Average Treatment Effect.
+With strategic behavior, we show that the optimal rule can involve randomization, allocating treatments with less than 100\% probability even to those who respond positively on average to the treatment.
+We propose a sequential experiment based on Bayesian Optimization that converges to the optimal treatment rule without parametric assumptions on individual strategic behavior.